appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 *Options*:
 - **Left**: The label is placed on the left of the widget.
 - **Top**: The label gets placed at the top of the widget.
-- **Auto**: The label position is determined based on the height of the widget itself..
+- **Auto**: The label position is determined based on the height of the widget itself.

 </dd>